-We take all threats, bullying, harassment, hazing, and intimidation seriously.
-We caution all students that these actions may result in serious disciplinary consequences including a police referral.
-If a student is reasonably suspected of violating school rules and/or concealing prohibited items, the student and their locker and personal belongings are subject to search.
-"Bullying" means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following: (1) placing the student or students in reasonable fear of harm to the student's or students' person or property; (2) causing a substantially detrimental effect on the student's or students' physical or mental health; (3) substantially interfering with the student's or students' academic performance; or (4) substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.
+Bullying includes cyberbullying and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following: 1.
+Placing the student or students in reasonable fear of harm to the student's or students' person or property; 2.
+Causing a substantially detrimental effect on the student's or students' physical or mental health; 3.
+Substantially interfering with the student's or students' academic performance; or 4.
+Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.